 - Gait training (programs to improve the way you walk)

 - Strengthening and resistance exercises, including aerobic and resistance training in water.

 - Vestibular rehabilitation therapy.
-This is a special program of exercises and activities designed to retrain your body and brain to work together to optimize balance.
+This is a special program of exercises and activities designed to retrain your body and brain to work together to improve balance.

-As your strength and physical mobility improve, you will be able to be more independent.
-Remind your family and friends to allow you to do the tasks and activities that you can, so that you will improve further.
+As your strength and mobility improve, you will be able to be more independent.
+You need to do the tasks that you can to continue to improve.